Silver is more volatile, cheaper and more closely linked to the industrial economy.

-Goldis more expensive and better for diversifying your portfolio in general.
-One or both can take a place in your wallet.
+Goldis more expensive and better for diversifying your overall portfolio.
+One or both of them can take a place in your wallet.
 Arguably, the best use of gold as an investment is to mitigate portfolio risk.

 Both silver and gold can function as safe-haven assets, but gold tends to have a better track record for long periods of time.
 That said, in shorter periods, the specific dynamics of each market end up being more important for their respective returns.
 Regardless of which one you buy, remember that neither asset produces cash flow, so it's best for long-term investors to take a buy-and-hold approach with a portfolio of profitable and growing stocks.
 Silver is much cheaper than gold, making it more accessible to small retail investors.